 The was created to provide funding for three key areas:

 The process for applying is straightforward and confidential.
 You can apply online by clicking on the website link below.
+This will guide you through eligibility and whether you qualify to receive free school meals or other forms of Pupil Premium Allocation.

-If you would like to speak to a member staff for more information, please contact the office by calling 01785 377360 and they will be happy to direct you to the appropriate member of staff who will assist you through this process.
+If you would like to speak to a member of staff for more information, please contact the office by calling 01785 377360 and they will be happy to direct you to the appropriate member of staff who will assist you through this process.